 Carine Mardorossian, English, University at Buffalo, SUNY

 At first sight, Caryl Phillips’s fiction may not be an obvious candidate for an ecocritical analysis.
-Indeed, unlike Caribbean writers like Wilson Harris or Derek Walcott who explicitly engage the environment in their work, Phillips seems only peripherally interested in it or only insofar as it helps him provide context to his characters.
+Indeed, unlike Caribbean writers like Wilson Harris or Derek Walcott who explicitly engage with the environment in their work, Phillips seems only peripherally interested in it or only insofar as it helps him provide context to his characters.
 At a recent colloquium in Belgium, he inquired about ecocritical studies in a way that revealed his lack of active engagement with the discipline.
 I argue that an ecocritical study of his work is nonetheless in order in the same way as feminists have shown the study of gender as “a social category of analysis” (in Joan Scott’s terms) to be relevant whether gender is addressed explicitly or not.
-After all, Kate Millett’s Sexual Politics, the classic book of feminist literary criticism, was exclusively focused on male writers who were not a priori writing about gender politics and Cixous identified her transgressive écriture féminine as embodied by the writings of male authors such as James Joyce and Jean Genet.
-Similarly, I argue that Caryl Phillips’s fiction lends itself to an ecocritical reading not because text showcase the environment as a motif but because of the author’s well-noted adeptness at exposing the construction of boundaries between self and other male and female.
-Insofar as our understanding of the environment is predicated on a culture/nature, human/nonhuman binary and that binaries are precisely what Phillips deconstructs masterfully throughout his work, it is therefore not surprising that his fiction would provide fodder for an ecocritical analysis.
+After all, Kate Millett’s Sexual Politics (1970), the classic book of feminist literary criticism, was exclusively focused on male writers who were not a priori writing about gender politics and Cixous identified her transgressive écriture féminine as embodied by the writings of male authors such as James Joyce and Jean Genet.
+Similarly, I argue that Caryl Phillips’s fiction lends itself to an ecocritical reading not because his texts showcase the environment as a motif but because of the author’s well-noted adeptness at exposing the construction of boundaries between self and other, male and female.
+Insofar as our understanding of the environment is predicated on a culture/nature, human/nonhuman binary and that binaries are precisely what Phillips deconstructs masterfully throughout his work, it is therefore not surprising that his fiction would provide an excellent fodder for an ecocritical analysis.

 One of ecocriticism’s most significant impacts has been to show that humans are part and parcel of the very environment from which they had previously seen themselves as separate (Cronon) and that the so-called nonhuman “other” is always already part of the human body (Timothy Morton’s “strange strangers” and Donna Haraway’s “companion species”).
 For instance, William Cronon’s phenomenal anthology The Trouble With Wilderness (1995) was instrumental in raising consciousness about humanity’s imbrication with the natural world in a way that contested the elitist concept of “Nature-as-tableau-in-natural-parks-for-the-rich” that often defined the nineteenth-century’s environmentalist movement à la John Muir.
 Similarly, Timothy Morton’s Ecology Without Nature (2007) and The Ecological Thought (2010) emphasize the interdependence of humanity and the environment in order to make people more accountable to an environment that is as much a part of them as they are of it.
 For Morton, thinking ecologically means acknowledging our “interconnectedness” and realizing that we live in a “mesh” where the human and inhuman are imbricated and inextricable rather than “putting something called Nature on a pedestal” (Ecology Without Nature 5).
 These scholars’ emphasis on interconnectedness and on humanity’s inseparability from the environment is motivated by the assumption that situating the human squarely within the natural rather than outside of it will lead to a more responsible relation to our surroundings, including to immediate urban environments.
 Indeed, the danger of seeing our cities and ourselves as separate from a supposedly pristine wilderness is that we would reserve our conservationist ethics for the categorically Other and ignore the destructive and polluting paths that define our cities.
 In dissolving the separation between urban and the environment, human and nonhuman, culture and nature, then, ecocritics broaden the scope of the environmentalist agendas of the past to, for instance, locations that had previously been ignored.